Wind turbines, relaying wind strength

 Several principles govern wind turbine design:

 • The power a wind turbine can produce is proportional to wind speed.
 The key is to ensure that the wind is constant and strong, at a height that avoids any disturbance caused by natural (relief, vegetation) or artificial (buildings, etc.) obstacles, and in clear, open spaces.
-That is why wind turbines are usually very tall (sometimes over 120 meters high), and located in open spaces, for example out at sea in the case of wind turbines. facilities - usually more than 10 km from the coast - are home to much bigger and more powerful wind turbines.
+That is why wind turbines are usually very tall (sometimes over 120 meters high), and located in open spaces, for example out at sea in the case of wind turbines.
+Offshore facilities - usually more than 10 km from the coast - are home to much bigger and more powerful wind turbines.
 They are often fitted with rotors measuring around 180 meters in diameter and have power outputs in excess of 10 MW.
 In May 2020, Siemens Gamesa (SGRE) even presented an offshore wind turbine with a 222-meter rotor and a power output of up to 15 MW.

 • The power is proportional to the surface area swept by the turbine blades.
 There are usually three of them, and they form a propeller or rotor.
 Nowadays, the most common wind turbines in Europe have rotors measuring around 100 meters in diameter.
 Their power output is usually between 2 and 4 MW.